aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-office-add-ins/_index.md

 The following code example shows how to create task panes and add to web extension task panes with basic properties:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-working_with_web_extension-UsingWebExtensionTaskPanes.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-working_with_web_extension-UsingWebExtensionTaskPanes.py" >}}

 To see a list of task pane add-ins, use the **web_extension_task_panes** property.